Modern Games

-Modern Games (foaled 17 April 2019) is an Irish-bred British-trained Thoroughbred racehorse.
-He was one of the best two-year-olds in the world in 2021 when he won four of his six races including the Somerville Tattersall Stakes in England and the Breeders' Cup Juvenile Turf in the United States.
-As a three-year-old he was victorious in the Group 1 Poule d'Essai des Poulains and Grade I Woodbine Mile and Breeders' Cup Mile.
+Modern Games (foaled 17 April 2019) is a retired champion Thoroughbred racehorse.
+Bred in Ireland and trained in Great Britain, he was one of the best two-year-olds in the world in 2021 when he won four of his six races including the Somerville Tattersall Stakes in England and the Breeders' Cup Juvenile Turf in the United States.
+As a three-year-old he was victorious in the Group 1 Poule d'Essai des Poulains and Grade I Woodbine Mile and Breeders' Cup Mile, earning him honors as Champion Turf Male of 2022.
+He finished his racing career with eight victories, winning five Group/Grade One events and either winning or placing in ten graded races.

 Background

 Modern Games is a chestnut colt with a white star and three white socks bred and owned by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby at Godolphin's British base in Newmarket, Suffolk.

 He was from the twelfth crop of foals sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly successful breeding stallion, siring major winners such as Ghaiyyath, Too Darn Hot, Al Kazeem, Makfi, Old Persian, Lucky Nine and Night of Thunder.
 Modern Games's dam Modern Ideals showed no racing ability but was a half-sister to the Prix Jean-Luc Lagardère winner Ultra.
 She was a great-granddaughter of Konafa who finished second in the 1000 Guineas and was the female-line ancestor of Bosra Sham, Hector Protector and Golden Sixty.